CheckPointSW/CheckPointAnsibleMgmtCollection/README.md

 ```
 Note - If you want to run against Ansible version 2.9 instead of the collection, just replace `check_point.mgmt.cp_mgmt_network` with `cp_mgmt_network`

-### Testing:
-This collection is tested with the most current Ansible releases.
-Ansible versions from 2.15.0 and above are supported.

-### License Information:
-Apache-2.0 license

 ###  Notes:
   1. Because this Ansible module is controlling the management server remotely via the web API,
      the Ansible server needs to have access to the Check Point API server.